SCHE gives property tax help to senior homeowners. It lowers the taxes of seniors who own one to three homes, condos, or coop apartments.

 - Determine the borough, block, and lot (BBL) for your property

 To be eligible for SCHE, you should be able to answer yes to all of these questions:

-- Are all owners over 65 years of age or older, OR the property is owned by spouse or sibling, who doesn’t need to meet this age requirement
+- Are all owners 65 years of age or older, OR is the property owned by spouse or sibling, who doesn’t need to meet this age requirement?

 - Is the property your primary residence?